 While walking to the next eaterie, one can witness a Kolam competition in progress.
 Kolams are patterns drawn on the floor with rice powder.
 It is a customary practice in South Indian homes to have a Kolam drawn in front of the homes everyday.
 Contestants create kolams on the road and eminent judges decide on the winners.
 It is indeed a delight to watch complex designs being meticulously drawn with rice powder.
 Both men and women participate in this competition.
 This competition also has been going on for more than a decade.

-Mami’s Tiffen Stall:- It is a common practice for women to augment their incomes by setting up a mini kitchen outside their homes and serving up tiffen items / breakfast items.
-This is how Vasantha Maami started her mess in the early sixties, setting up her stove outside her home and cooking and serving idli, dosas and vadai.
+It is a common practice for women to augment their incomes by setting up a mini kitchen outside their homes and serving up tiffen items / breakfast items.
+As a matter of fact, this is how Vasantha Maami started her mess in the early sixties, setting up her stove outside her home and cooking and serving idli, dosas and vadai.
 Located very close to the Kapaaleeshwar Temple, this small eaterie has now become a full-fledged hotel functioning from 6 am in the morning.
 Idli, dosa & medhu vadai are accompanied by tasty chutneys are very popular.
 Filter coffee is something to go for.
 An early morning visit to the Kapaaleeswar Temple followed by breakfast and coffee in Maami’s mess, is a traditional way to start the day for many Chennaites.

 This small shop, tucked away near the vegetable market, is popular for its rose milk.
 For Rs.
 15, one can see customers queing up for the tasty & refreshing rose milk.
 Mr. Mani who runs the shop, has seen screen celebrities such as Cho Ramaswamy, Sivaji Ganesan and tennis star Ramanathan Krishnan visit his shop for the legendary rose milk.